PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 1. A Service Account.
 2. A dataset which has permissions allowing the service account to access it.

-Here's how to set these up so that the app has access only to the dataset it needs:
+Here's how to set these up so that the connector has access only to the dataset it needs:

 1. Create a [Service Account](https://cloud.google.com/iam/docs/service-accounts-create#creating).